Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 7. Native ads

-8. Full page interstitials ads (an ad that popup to cover a user’s entire mobile screen)
+8. Full-page interstitial ads (an ad that popup to cover a user’s entire mobile screen)

 9. Skippable and Non-skippable Video ads